explodecomputer/EEPE_2016/session_03/worksheet1.md

 This portion of R code uses square brackets to extract data from the `state.x77` R object.
 Being a table (or matrix) the entries of `state.x77` are indexed by two indices that refer to the row and column.
 So `state.x77[2, 4]`` gives the entry in the second row and fourth column (the Alaskan life expectancy, 69.05 years).
 Also s`tate.x77[1:4, 1:4]`` gives the first four rows and columns of the table.
 Finally, `state.x77[ , 1]`` gives the first column (the population of all the states).
 Note that the first row displayed in the R console gives the column headings and the first column displayed in the R console gives the row headings.

-Can you use this data to calculate the total Area of the US?
+Can you use this data to calculate the total area of the US?
 The total population?

 ## Plotting